-In the last 12 months, I have presented throughout Australia and in New York on the enforcement of international arbitral awards in the Asia Pacific.
-I have been published in Construction Law International as well as the New York International Law Review on the issue.
-I have advised widely on the impact of Arbitration Clauses in Commercial Contracts and also appeared in Traxys Europe SA v Balaji Coke Industry PVT Ltd (No 2) (2012) 201 FCR 535.
+Arbitration In 2013, Laina completed the advanced ICC Institute PIDA Training on international arbitral practice at the ICC headquarters in Paris.
+In the last few years, she has presented throughout Australia and in New York on the enforcement of international arbitral awards in the Asia Pacific.
+She has been published in Construction Law International as well as the New York International Law Review on the issue.
+She has advised widely on the impact of Arbitration Clauses in Commercial Contracts and also appeared in Traxys Europe SA v Balaji Coke Industry PVT Ltd (No 2) (2012) 201 FCR 535.

-I graduated from the University of Sydney in 1994 and commenced working for the then Justice Clarke in the Court of Appeal as his researcher, carrying out detailed research and preparing draft judgments including that of Woollahra Municipal Council v Sved & ors (1996) 40 NSWLR 101 and Akins v National Australia Bank (1994) 34 NSWLR 155.
-For the 6 months of the 2 years that I worked for the judge, I was assigned to Justice Michael Kirby as his researcher where I had the opportunity to work closely with the judge and to also prepare several draft judgments.
+Laina graduated from the University of Sydney in 1994 and commenced working for the then Justice Clarke in the Court of Appeal as his researcher, carrying out detailed research and preparing draft judgments including that of Woollahra Municipal Council v Sved & ors (1996) 40 NSWLR 101 and Akins v National Australia Bank (1994) 34 NSWLR 155.
+For the 6 months of the 2 years that she worked for the judge, she was assigned to Justice Michael Kirby as his researcher where she had the opportunity to work closely with the judge and to also prepare several draft judgments.
 Those judgments include Nicholson v Nicholson (1994) 35 NSWLR 308, Forgeard v Shanahan (1994) 35 NSWLR 206 and several more.

 Mobile: +61 409 500 685